 - 4 What are the best travel fly rods?

 Of course, it’s also possible to break down a multi-piece rod, but it’s definitely not as straightforward or practical.
 But convenience must be tempered by rod action.
-You will very rarely find a truly telescopic fly rod, because the way telescopic rods are made has a direct and significant effect on the rod’s action.
+You will very rarely find a truly telescopic fly rod, because telescopic rod design has a rather negative effect on a rod’s casting action.
 While this isn’t a big issue for traditional casting or spinning rods, in a fly rod, where rod action can have a dramatic bearing on the fisherman’s ability to put a good line out, it can be crucial.
-Typically then, you may want to consider keeping telescopic rods for casting and spinning while, for fly fishing, I’d recommend using a rod that breaks down into multiple sections.
-The fewer sections, the better, but be aware that a 4-piece rod may not fit into your suitcase, while a 6 or 7-piece rod probably will.
+Typically then, you may want to keep telescopic rods for casting and spinning.
+For fly fishing, on the other hand, I’d recommend using a rod that breaks down into multiple sections.
+The fewer sections, the better; but be aware that a 4-piece rod may not fit into your suitcase.
+Contrarily, a 6- or 7-piece rod probably will.

 What are the best telescopic rods?

-If you’re in the market for a travel rod, the following options may provide a useful starting point: they’re made by reputable rod brands, they’re mid-range and therefore capable of landing most fish up to about 30lbs, and they’re widely regarded as being high quality and good value.
+If you’re in the market for a travel rod, the following options may provide a useful starting point.
+They all conform to criteria that we think makes them good purchases: they’re made by reputable rod brands; they’re mid-range and therefore capable of landing fish up to 30lbs; and they’re widely regarded as being high quality and good value.

 Considering the price, we were all amazed how well these rods were made.
 A sturdy carbonfiber blank is fitted with a machined aluminium reel seat and sturdy stainless steel rings, which all fits together surprisingly well.
 A nice, solid-feeling rod.
 Lots of size options – from just under 6 feet to nearly 12 feet.
 Definitely capable of landing fish of around 20lbs, as long as you don’t try dragging them right onto the beach!